davegarrett/tls13-spec/draft-ietf-tls-tls13.md

 The security of RC4 cipher suites is considered insufficient for the reasons cited in {{RFC7465}}.
 Implementations MUST NOT offer or negotiate RC4 cipher suites for any version of TLS for any reason.

+Implementations MUST NOT offer or negotiate plain RSA key exchange cipher suites for any version of TLS for any reason.
+Implementations instead MUST use DHE or ECDHE when using RSA cipher suites.
+Any use of plain RSA key exchange opens up risk of cross-protocol attack.
+Note that this does explicitly prohibit the use of the mandatory to implement cipher suites for TLS 1.1 and TLS 1.2, however the TLS 1.0 MTI is still permitted with TLS 1.0 or TLS 1.1, if supported.
+Implementations that wish to negotiate TLS 1.0 or TLS 1.1 SHOULD support the TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA cipher suite for backwards compatibility.
+(note that there is a SHA256 variation of this cipher suite, however this has far wider support among implementations not supporting TLS 1.2 with AEAD ciphers) Indefinite backwards compatibility is, however, NOT RECOMMENDED; servers are RECOMMENDED to only support TLS 1.2 and later with (EC)DHE AEAD cipher suites, and are encouraged to disable support for obsolete capabilities as soon as is viable.

 Old versions of TLS permitted the use of very low strength ciphers.
 Ciphers with a strength less than 112 bits MUST NOT be offered or